LewisWrighter/JavaBankApp/README.md

 ---

 ### 💖 **Final Thoughts**
 This project was an **exciting and rewarding challenge** that helped me **develop a deeper understanding of Android app development**.
-While I encountered **several hurdles**, I successfully created an app that **blends essential banking functionalities with a unique and enjoyable user experience**.
+While I encountered **several hurdles**, I successfully created an app that **demonstrates key UI/UX principles and Java functionality**.

-Despite some limitations, I’m **proud** of what I achieved and excited to explore **
+Despite some limitations, I’m **proud** of what I achieved and excited to explore **more advanced Android development in the future**! 🚀

+---